No runway, no problem; Agile Bison 25-1 tests rapid deployment tactics at Chièvres AB

 |0

-This work, No runway, no problem; Agile Bison 25-1 tests rapid deployment tactics at Chièvres AB, by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, No runway, no problem; Agile Bison 25-1 tests rapid deployment tactics at Chièvres AB [Image 10 of 10], by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.